weliem/blessed-android-coroutines/README.md

 ## Installation

 This library is available on Jitpack.
-Include the following in your gradle file:
+Include the following in your projects's build.gradle file:

 ```groovy
 allprojects {